 Here we have everything you need to make the roads outside your local school safer.

-Write directly to your council to call for them to use existing powers to make this happen.
+Write directly to your council to call for them to use existing powers to create car-free zones outside schools.

 How our local Living Streets group helped transform a neglected patch into a well-loved play space and part of a safe route to school.